 - urine molecular tests (genital herpes only)

 These tests can help your doctor identify the source of the condition.
 Your doctor will know that you have herpes esophagitis if they find the herpes virus specifically.

 Antibody tests are only useful to identify a previous infection, not a current one.

 Medication can help treat esophagitis caused by the herpes virus.
 Over-the-counter pain relievers may help ease the pain.
 Your healthcare provider will also likely prescribe one of three antiviral drugs:

 - acyclovir (Zovirax)

 - valacyclovir (Valtrex)

-Over-the-counter (OTC) or prescription-strength pain relievers may also be used to ease the pain of herpes esophagitis.
-Your doctor might prescribe medication on a long-term basis to prevent you from developing recurring infections.
+If your pain is severe, you may need prescription pain medication.
+Your doctor might also prescribe the antiviral medication on a long-term basis to prevent you from developing recurring outbreaks.